 You can also consider the top 10 home security apps for Android and iOS devices, so you can monitor your pets and home through your phone everywhere.

 While you are away for a short time, you can ask a responsible and trustworthy neighbor to help protect your dogs and cats.
 Those neighbors who have retired or work at home would like to help if there is an emergency.
 The surveillance camera might be your eyes and ears.
-But a dependable neighbor is your hands and feet, if something happens and your pet needs help right away.
-Moreover, your neighbors are useful to help protect your pets from house fires and other disasters.
+But a dependable neighbor is your hands and feet, if something happens they can help your pet right away.
+Moreover, your neighbors can also help protect your pets from house fires and other disasters.

 If your pet is too young or too old, you are not sure if he can deal with your being away.
 So the best way to keep him safe while you are out of home is to find a responsible pet sitter to take care of him.
 This also gives you a peace of mind, especially when you have a new puppy.

 Removing anything dangerous is also one of the most important pet safety tips when you are not at home.
 Your dog and cats can play in the house freely without any limits when you go out.
-Sometimes you don’t even notice there is something which could hurt them, like paints, cleaning chemicals and medicines.
+Sometimes you don’t even notice the things that might hurt them, like paints, cleaning chemicals and medicines.
 Dogs and cats also can be very naughty.
 So they may break things like glasses, which in return hurt your pets.
 To ensure their safety, things that will harm your cats and dogs should be left out of reach.

 Before you leave, you should prepare enough food and water for your pet, and make sure he can get access to it.
 Animals that are hungry and thirsty will become very anxious.
 They may do bad things in the house, which will also make them in a dangerous state.
 Besides food and water, you can also consider exceptional activities to keep pets busy while you are away.
 These items and activities will let your dogs, cats and other pets have a happy time while you’re at work.